rehanone/puppet-jq/README.md

 ### Setup Requirements

 This module is designed to be as clean and compliant with latest puppet code guidelines.
-It works with:

-  - `puppet >=5.5.10`

 ## Usage